Local properties of good moduli spaces

-\begin{sections} In particular, Corollary \ref{local_point_cor} implies that there is an isomorphism of topological rings $\ilim \Gamma(\cX_n, \oh_{\cX_n}) \arr (\ilim \Gamma(U_n, \oh_{U_n}))^{\fR}.$ There may not exist a good moduli space for $\cX$ but the following corollary will show that we do in fact know the local structure of the good moduli space if it exists. \end{sections}
+In particular, Corollary \ref{local_point_cor} implies that there is an isomorphism of topological rings $\ilim \Gamma(\cX_n, \oh_{\cX_n}) \arr (\ilim \Gamma(U_n, \oh_{U_n}))^{\fR}.$ There may not exist a good moduli space for $\cX$ but Theorem \ref{theorem-formal-local} establishes that we do in fact know the local structure of the good moduli space if it exists.